Piterr1995/Rest-Movie-Api/README.md

 <li>GET /top</li>
 </ul>

-<b>The environmental variables form .env file should not be here!
+<b>The environmental variables from .env file should not be here!
 Please make sure you add .env to .gitignore file!</b>